vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vai. śu.
 10 in Mahārāṣtra.
 Satabhiṣāsnānamon Dhanisthā-nakṣatra fast for both performer

-and his priest; performer seated on Bhadrāsana was to be bathed with water from one hundred jars filled with conches and pearls and after bath, he, wearing unused garment, should worship Keśava, Varuna, Candra, Satabhisak nakṣatra (the presiding deity of which is Varuna) with gandha &c.; donate to ācārya liquids, cow, jar and gold and dakṣiṇā to other brāhmaṇas; he should wear a jewel surrounded by three coverings of śami and sālmali (silk-cotton ) leaves and tips of bamboo; all diseases vanish; nakṣatra-vrata;
+and his priest; performer seated on Bhadrāsana was to be bathed with water from one hundred jars filled with conches and pearls and after bath, he, wearing unused garment, should worship Keśava, Varuṇa, Candra, Satabhisak nakṣatra (the presiding deity of which is Varuṇa) with gandha &c.; donate to ācārya liquids, cow, jar and gold and dakṣiṇā to other brāhmaṇas; he should wear a jewel surrounded by three coverings of śami and sālmali (silk-cotton ) leaves and tips of bamboo; all diseases vanish; nakṣatra-vrata;

 Viṣṇu, Varuṇa deities; HV II.
 653–54 ( from Vi.
 Dh.).
 Sutrunāśana-vrata-worship Vasudeva with saffron, white flowers,